fedecaccia/newton/README.md

 * Ready-to-use mappers of variables received and sended to clients.

+* Mappers implemented to get cross-sections as function of termal-hydraulic and burnup variables.

 * Sets of specific variables that need to be storage and updated along the evolution of systems.

 * Multiple debugger modes that can be activated by keywords from input file.